carakas/life-after-php-5.4/README.md

 PHP is a forgiving language but...

-Starting PHP 7.1 warning bumped up to error: ArgumentCountError
+warning bumped up to error: ArgumentCountError

 ---